 - better memories that make your brand or product more familiar.
 Research proves a positive link between this brand familiarity and purchase intention.

 This shows that the improvement of human comfort and their sensory experience is fundamental to every exhibition, especially because it can be a very stressful and overwhelming environment.

 Good!
 Now that I’ve explained something about neuromarketing and exhibition halls, it is time for my own experience.
 After my observation, there were quite some aspects that did and did not draw my attention.
 I will briefly sum them up and give some examples.

 Because this fair did not hold any food- perfume- or music- related stands, the visual experience is probably the main target for companies to focus on at the WWV.
 One of the biggest elements of human visual experience is colour.
 Choosing the right colours can have enormous effects on the overall experience of your stand.
 So which ones are right and which are ‘wrong’?

 - do use a colour that stands out: an original, fresh colour that no one else uses can draw immediate attention of the visitors;

 - do use a colour that suits your brand.
 If your website, leaflets and business cards are green, don’t paint your stand pink;

 - don’t use a colour that will disappear in the exhibition hall.
-My experience for this one was that some companies were a little unfortunate because the overall colour of the hall was blue (especially the carpet).
-Bol had an impressive stand, but faded to the background because of this;
+My experience with this one was that some companies were a little unfortunate because the overall colour of the hall was blue (especially the carpet).
+Bol had an impressive stand, but faded into the background because of this;

 - don’t overdo it, keep it simple.
 The (sometimes painful) combination of specific colours can create chaos instead of an appealing stand.
 Use soft, peaceful colours that create an inviting environment.